-10. Perform the following steps after the Infrastructure Trial.
+11. Perform the following steps after the Infrastructure Trial.

 a.
-Purge cached test content (recommended).
+If you used ProctorCache, purge cached test content (recommended).

 Note that if content is not purged, it will show in the caching interface in the next CBT administration.

 In your browser, type http://<IP address>:4480 and press Enter to view the ProctorCache interface.
 Choose the Tests tab to select the content to purge.
 A password is required to purge; the default password is t35t1n6.